Australia entry requirements for Bosnia and Herzegovina passport holders

 Exceptions & conditions

-• Holders of a valid Australian visa or permanent residence permit may transit without a transit visa.
+• Holders of a valid Australian visa (including visitor, student, or permanent resident) do not need a separate transit visa.

 Health & vaccines for Australia